Getting started with pyrenew

 can be nested (or inherited), providing a straightforward way to add

 layers of complexity.
-At this stage, the Model
+Currently the Model

-metaclass consist of
+metaclass contains of two

-two model classes RtInfectionsRenewalModel
+model classes